Kacper3331/Poznan_Workshop_2015/README.md

 ## Heroku link to Application

-This is link to live version of this application: to_add.
+This is link to live version of this application: [app_link](https://vast-bastion-5230.herokuapp.com/users/sign_in).